jjdelorme/ion-sample/README.md

 1. A message is published to a Pub/Sub topic.
 The message contains the bucket and object name of an ION file in Google Cloud Storage.
 2. Pub/Sub sends a push notification to the `/PubSub` endpoint of this Web API.
 3. The API receives the notification, downloads the specified ION file from Google Cloud Storage.
+4. The downloaded file is then decompressed (the specific algorithm is pending).
-4. It reads the binary ION data using the [ion-dotnet](https://github.com/amazon-ion/ion-dotnet) library.
+5. It reads the binary ION data using the [ion-dotnet](https://github.com/amazon-ion/ion-dotnet) library.
-5. The processed data is then written to a specified table in Google BigQuery.
+6. The processed data is then written to a specified table in Google BigQuery.
-6. The API sends an HTTP `200 OK` status code to acknowledge the Pub/Sub message, indicating successful processing.
+7. The API sends an HTTP `200 OK` status code to acknowledge the Pub/Sub message, indicating successful processing.
 If processing fails, it returns an HTTP `500` status code, which signals Pub/Sub to nack (negatively acknowledge) the message, allowing for retries or dead-lettering.

 ## Technologies Used